 Dosage Forms And Strengths

 BUTRANS is a rectangular or square, beige-colored system consisting of a protective liner and functional layers.
-BUTRANS is available in three strengths:
+BUTRANS is available in five strengths:

 - BUTRANS 5 mcg/hour Transdermal System (dimensions: 45 mm by 45 mm)